MW 15x5 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-Apart from immense power, neodymium magnets have the following advantages:
+Apart from immense strength, neodymium magnets have the following advantages:

-• They do not lose power over time.
-After 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their strength (of the magnet).
+After approximately 10 years, their strength decreases by only ~1% (theoretically),

-• They have very high magnetic induction on the surface of the magnet,
+- They have very high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

-• They can break when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+- They can break when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
 The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

-• Magnets lose their power due to exposure to high temperatures.
-In most cases, when the temperature exceeds 80°C, these magnets experience permanent loss in strength (although it is worth noting that this is dependent on the shape and size of the magnet).
+- Magnets lose their strength due to exposure to high temperatures.
+In most cases, when the temperature exceeds 80°C, these magnets experience permanent loss in strength (although it is worth noting that this is dependent on the form and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

-• The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet
+- The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-Handle with Care: Neodymium Magnets
+Be Cautious with Neodymium Magnets

-Neodymium magnets are noted for their fragility, which can cause them to become damaged.
+Neodymium magnets are noted for being fragile, which can cause them to crumble.

-Magnets made of neodymium are fragile and will crack if allowed to collide with each other, even from a distance of a few centimeters.
-They are coated with a shiny nickel plating similar to steel, but they are not as hard.
-In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
-Protecting your eyes is essential.
+Neodymium magnetic are highly fragile, and by joining them in an uncontrolled manner, they will crack.
+Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
+In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
+Protecting your eyes is crucial in such a situation.

-Neodymium magnets can attract to each other due to their immense internal force, causing the skin and other body parts to get pinched and resulting in significant swellings.
+Neodymium magnets can attract to each other due to their immense internal force, causing the skin and other body parts to get pinched and resulting in significant injuries.

 Neodymium magnets can demagnetize at high temperatures.